Azure-Samples/communication-services-authentication-hero-csharp/CONTRIBUTING.md

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

-Before you submit your Pull Request (PR), consider searching the repository (https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/pulls) for an open or closed PR that relates to your submission.
+Before you submit your PR, consider searching the repository (https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-If you did not find anything, please, make a contribution following our [submit a PR guideline](<docs/contribution-guides/6. submit-a-pr.md>)
+If you did not find anything, please, make a contribution following our [submit a PR guide](<docs/contribution-guides/6. submit-a-pr.md>)

 Thank you for your contribution!